Azure/azure-powershell/src/Storage/Storage.Management/help/New-AzStorageContext.md

 ### Example 9: Create a context by using an SAS token
 ```
-C:\PS>$SasToken = New-AzureStorageContainerSASToken -Name "ContosoMain" -Permission "rad"
+C:\PS>$SasToken = New-AzStorageContainerSASToken -Name "ContosoMain" -Permission "rad"
-PS C:\> $Context = New-AzureStorageContext -StorageAccountName "ContosoGeneral" -SasToken $SasToken
+PS C:\> $Context = New-AzStorageContext -StorageAccountName "ContosoGeneral" -SasToken $SasToken
-PS C:\> $Context | Get-AzureStorageBlob -Container "ContosoMain"
+PS C:\> $Context | Get-AzStorageBlob -Container "ContosoMain"
 ```

-The first command generates an SAS token by using the **New-AzureStorageContainerSASToken** cmdlet for the container named ContosoMain, and then stores that token in the $SasToken variable.
+The first command generates an SAS token by using the **New-AzStorageContainerSASToken** cmdlet for the container named ContosoMain, and then stores that token in the $SasToken variable.
 That token is for read, add, update, and delete permissions.
 The second command creates a context for the account named ContosoGeneral that uses the SAS token stored in $SasToken, and then stores that context in the $Context variable.
 The final command lists all the blobs associated with the container named ContosoMain by using the context stored in $Context.